-- To protect the Fuel Tank during storage, fill the tank with fresh gasoline that has been treated with a fuel stabilizer additive.
+To protect the fuel tank during storage, fill the tank with gasoline that has been treated with a fuel stabilizer additive.
 Follow fuel stabilizer manufacturer's recommendations for use.
-Refer to Checking and Filling Fuel on page 18. - Aged gasoline that has not been treated with stabilizer ahead of time must be safely drained away and not run through the Engine.
+Refer to Checking and Filling Fuel on page 18.

-▲WARNING!
+AWARNING!
 TO PREVENT SERIOUS INJURY FROM FIRE:

-Drain the Fuel Tank in a well-ventilated area away from ignition sources.
+Fill tank in a well-ventilated area away from ignition sources.
 If the engine is hot from use, shut the engine off and wait for it to cool before adding fuel.
 Do not smoke.